-Kids with temporal lobe epilepsy have seizures that start in one of the temporal lobes of the brain.
-The temporal lobes are on the sides of the brain, behind the temples.
-This area is involved in controlling emotions, memory, and language.
+Kids with temporal lobe epilepsy (TLE) have seizures that start in one of the temporal lobes of the brain.
+The temporal lobes are on the sides of the brain behind the temples.
+This area of the brain is involved in controlling emotions and short-term memory.

 What Happens in Temporal Lobe Epilepsy?

-The seizures in temporal lobe epilepsy are focal seizures.
-Focal seizures begin in one area of the brain, and may or may not spread to other areas of the brain.
+The seizures in TLE are focal seizures.
+Focal seizures begin in one specific location in the brain.

 - If someone loses awareness during the seizure, it is called a focal onset impaired awareness seizure (formerly called a complex partial seizure).